PDRA-01 Explained

 Horizontal limits Remain within VLOS and ≤ 500 m from the remote pilot (co-located observer allowed)

-People separation ≥ 50 m from uninvolved persons (30 m during take-off/landing); no flight over assemblies of people
+People separation ≥ 50 m horizontal separation distance from uninvolved persons (30 m during take-off/landing); limited overflight of uninvolved persons permitted, no overflight of assemblies of people

 Validity & cost 12 months; £500 (no VAT)